OleksiiKova/rent-car-ireland/README.md

 #### Wireframes

 The website is designed to be clear and simple.
-To create a wireframe I used Balsamiq software.
+To create the wireframe I used Balsamiq software.
 During the design phase, some elements were modified to enhance the user experience.
 PDF file with my wireframe you cand find [here](static/images/readme_images/car_rental.pdf).

 #### Database structure